History of anthropology: Herodotus

-The Achaemenid Empire, deciding to bring Greece into its domain, conducted a massive invasion across the Bosphorus using multi-cultural troops raised from many different locations.
-They were decisively defeated by the Greek city-states.
+The Persia-based Achaemenid Empire, deciding to bring Greece into its domain, conducted a massive invasion across the Bosphorus using multi-cultural forces raised from many different locations, but were decisively defeated by the Greek city-states.
 Herodotus was far from interested in only the non-repeatable events.
 He provides ethnic details and histories of the peoples within the empire and to the north of it, in most cases being the first to do so.
 His methods were reading accounts, interviewing witnesses, and in some cases taking notes for himself.